nhilam-18/MBA-note/Financial-Accounting/long-term-assest/node.md

 Relevant if the expected useful life is based on an asset’s usage rather than the passage of time.

 Depreciation expense for one period  = $\frac{OutPutConsumeThisPeriod}{TotalEstimatedLifeTimeOutPut}$ (Aquisition Cost - Residual Value)

+## Long-Lived Asset Revaluation
+* GAPP requires downward revaluations
+    - Depreciation
+    - Impairment when future earning generation capacity declines
+* In other countries market valuation is allowed
+    - E.g. UK, Australia, New Zzeeland
+    - Possibility for upwad adjustment
+    - Accounted for using asset revaluation reserve

+## Impairment
+* An asset is impaired when
+    - It is no longer expected to produce previously anticipated levels of revenue or cash flow
+    - See Marriot example below from March 2020

+## Sale or Retirement of Long-Lived Assets
+* Must remove the asset's remanining book value from the accounting records
+    - Requires two removals
+        1. remove the cost of the asset being sold
+        2. Remove the related accumulated depreciation of the asset being sold

+Proceeds from sale > Book value of the asset = Gain Proceeds from sale < Book value of the asset = Loss

+## Intangible Assets

+* Revenue producing assets (typically long lived), not in physical form
+    - Intellectual property amortized using straight-line
+    - Goodwill from merger and acquisition

+Goodwill - purcahse price of target firm - fair market net asset value of firm